File object (analysis.file)

 str

-read the utf16le-encoded null-terminated string (up to <max_bytes>/2 characters) located at <offset> (physical address).
+read the utf16le-encoded null-terminated string (up to <read_max_bytes>/2 characters) located at <offset> (physical address).
 Note that the returned string does not include the null byte.

 Parameters:

-• max_bytes (int) – maximal number of bytes to read (including terminating null bytes), number of chaeracters will be half of that
+• read_max_bytes – maximal number of bytes to read (including terminating null bytes), number of chaeracters will be half of that

 Return type: